Hiking through the woods one morning in late May, a number of wildflowers starting to fade along the trail.

 Looking at the dandelion that morning, it exuded a feeling of optimism, as if to say “This is going to be a great day”.

 I know, some may not quite agree that a dandelion can provide any type of feeling other than perhaps a nuisance in the yard.
 Yet it can, and does.

 The challenge was to capture this sense of optimism I was feeling in a way that others could also enjoy this benefit.

-It is as eye-catching in print as it was that day along the trail.
-Visitors to my booth are drawn to it, and often comment about the flower.
+It is equally as eye-catching in print as it was that day along the trail.
+Visitors to my booth were drawn to it.

-Many believe it is a sunflower, some offer another.
+Many believe it to be a sunflower, some offer another suggestion.

 When they learn that it is a dandelion, most are totally surprised.
 Their enjoyment of the print doesn’t change and remain captivated by the detail and depth.

-Surprisingly to me, there have been (fortunately) a very few, that upon learning its origin, no longer hold the same opinion of the image.
-They now view it as only a weed, and miss the brilliance and optimism the dandelion offers.
+Surprisingly to me though, a very few, upon learning its origin, no longer held the same opinion of the image.
+They viewed it as only a weed, and missed the brilliance and optimism the dandelion offered.

 To bring forth the optimism of this dandelion, rather than showing the entire flower head, I chose to off-set the center.

 This allows the “action” of the flower’s center to first capture the attention of the viewer.
 The radiating lines away from the center offers many other locations to explore.